Instant Pot Zuppa Toscana [VIDEO]

-- After you add the kale, you can cook it on sauté with the lid on for 2 minutes to make it more tender, or just stir it in, and cover with the lid to heat through for 3 minutes, if you prefer the kale more chewy.
+- After you add the kale, you can cook it on sauté with the lid on for 2 minutes to make it more tender.
+Or, just stir it in, and cover with the lid to heat through for 3 minutes, if you prefer the kale chewier.

-- You can use mild sausage or a combination of mild and hot.
+- Also, you can use mild sausage or a combination of mild and hot.

 - I like to add oregano for the flavor, you can skip it if you don’t like it.

 - Deglazing the pot with broth after you brown the sausage and the onion is very important.
-Some sausage may stick to the bottom, and may interfere with the IP coming to pressure, so don’t skip the degrading step.
+Some sausages may stick to the bottom and may interfere with the IP coming to pressure, so don’t skip the degrading step.

-- If you want the soup even more creamier, when the potatoes are cooked, before you add the kale, you can use a potato masher to mash the potatoes even more, that will change the consistency of the soup.
+- If you want the soup, even creamier, when the potatoes are cooked, before you add the kale, you can use a potato masher to mash the potatoes, even more, that will change the consistency of the soup.

 - You should taste and adjust for salt, pepper, and spiciness.

 Can I substitute the meat in the soup?

 Absolutely.
 Italian sausage can be substituted with ground chicken, turkey or beef sausage.
-If using beef sausage or ground beef, replace the chicken bouillon and chicken broth with beef bouillon and beef broth, same quantities apply.
+If using beef sausage or ground beef, replace the chicken bouillon and chicken broth with beef bouillon and beef broth, the same quantities apply.
 Please note that the soup will thicken even more when cold.

 Can you freeze Zuppa Toscana?

 Yes.
 I recommend using quart bags for this soup.
 First, use a cup to transfer the soup from the pot into the bag.
 Then, squeeze out excess air and seal the bags.
 The bags can nicely be stored in the freezer for up to 2-3 months.
-Also, when reheating, you may need to add a bit of milk, add ¼ cup at a time.
+Also, when reheating, you may need to add a bit of milk, add a ¼ cup at a time.
 Preferably heat it on the stove top if you will be adding more milk.